qubodup/freesound-mod_user_filter/README.md

 3. Create a new script in the Tampermonkey/Greasemonkey extension
 4. Paste the text (overwriting the defaults) and save
 5. Navigate to https://freesound.org/tickets/moderation/ and enjoy

-## warning

-The "Assign all new sounds" button will assign ALL new sounds (even the ones not currently shown due to the filter).
-I recommend using middle-mouse clicks on user's "Assign" buttons to assign them in the background.